 Understanding Genetic Technology

-Genetic technology is a field of biology that involves the study and modification of genes.
-Genes are made of DNA and control the characteristics of living organisms.
-By changing genetic material, scientists can improve or add specific traits.
-This technology is widely used in medicine to produce insulin and vaccines, and in agriculture to develop high-yield and pest-resistant crops.
-Genetic technology helps improve human life but must be used responsibly due to ethical and safety concerns.
+Genetic technology is a field of biology involving the study and modification of genes made of DNA.
+By altering genetic material, scientists can improve specific traits, develop medicines like insulin and vaccines, and create high-yield, pest-resistant crops.
+It must be used responsibly due to ethical and safety concerns.

 Short, clear theory for Class 10.

-Directly adding, removing, or changing genes to produce specific outcomes in an organism.
+Directly adding, removing, or changing genes to produce specific outcomes.

 CRISPR (basic idea)